petershin/liferay-learn/docs/commerce/latest/en/pricing/introduction-to-pricing.md

 ## How Commerce Calculates Product Prices

 Commerce's pricing algorithm determines how each pricing component contributes to an SKU's price in a Channel.
-When the algorithm receives a price request, Commerce first calculates the Product's *unit price* and *promo price*.
+When the algorithm receives a price request, Commerce first calculates the Product's *unit price* and *promotion price*.
 These prices are then used to determine the *final price* made available to the Channel customer.
 <!--TASK: Consider adding details about net/gross price types and how taxes are calculated-->

 ### Calculating an SKU's Unit Price